Vishwathma2004/stock_price_predictor/README.md

 *   **Market Volatility:** Stock markets are inherently volatile and unpredictable.
 No model can perfectly predict future prices.
 *   **Simplified Model:** This project is a simplified demonstration and should not be used for actual investment decisions.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests to improve the model, add new features, or fix bugs.
-Please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear and concise messages.
-4. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---